 Fluctuations in the interest rate of Japanese currency or foreign currency in relation to Click 365 and Click Kabu 365 may decrease the swap point of Click 365 or the interest of Click Kabu 365 to be received, or increase the same to be paid.
 With Click 365, if the interest rate levels of two countries comprising a position are reversed, the party holding the position to receive swap points may be required to make payments under such transaction.
 As to certain currency underlying the relevant transaction, various factors such as correlation between supply and demand of such currency in the foreign exchange market may also increase or decrease swap points or may cause the reversal of receipt or payment of swap points, notwithstanding the fluctuation of interest rates.
 There could even be a case where an investor has a long position in a currency with a higher interest rate but is required to pay swap points.

-In addition, even under normal conditions, transactions in the currencies or equity indices with lower liquidity may cause a loss to Customer due to causes such that Customer is not able to execute a transaction at the desired price.
+In addition, even under normal conditions, transactions in the currencies or equity indices or ETFs with lower liquidity may cause a loss to Customer due to causes such that Customer is not able to execute a transaction at the desired price.

 Since Cross Currency Pairs transaction (foreign currency pairs trading) is not settled in the relevant foreign currency but in Japanese Yen, it entails an exchange rate risk not only against the relevant foreign currency but also against Japanese Yen at the time of settlement.